Sineenatha: Early life and education

-Sineenat was born on 26 January 1985, to the Ounprom family, Wirat (father) and Pranee (mother).
-Her place of birth is described as being in the Tha Wang Pha district of Nan province, Thailand.
+Sineenat was born on 26 January 1985, to the Ounprom family, Wirat (father) and Khun Ying Pranee (mother).
+Her nickname is Koi (ก้อย) and her place of birth is described as being in the Tha Wang Pha district of Nan province, Thailand.
 Her primary and secondary schools were also in the same district, at Rajapiyorasa Yupparachanusorn School, and at Tha Wang Pha Pittayakhom (Witthayakhom) School.
 She went on to earn a bachelor's degree in nursing at the Royal Thai Army Nursing College in Bangkok in 2008 as a member of Class 41; Ounprom presented a published conference paper on smoking cessation efforts among enlisted soldiers while affiliated with her college.

 Career

 According to Sineenat's official court biography and other sources, from 2008 to 2012, Sineenat—then known by her earlier name, Niramon Ounprom—worked as a nurse at Phramongkutklao Hospital, and at an army hospital, the Ananda Mahidol Hospital.

 Ounprom is described in her official biography as having risen to the rank of colonel by 2015, and as having "enrolled in the Ratchawallop Police Retainers, the Royal King's Guards 904".
 Before this, Ounprom completed military training in parachuting, royal bodyguarding, and the Thai army's "Combat Qualifying Course in Jungle Warfare".
 She holds a private pilot's license following training in Germany and flight school in 2018 with the Thai Air Force.
 As of May 2019, she held the rank of major general.